 The chair/facilitator of each committee, sector sub-committee, and working group will prepare and post an agenda that identifies each meeting as either a Business Plan or implementation plan meeting after conferring with at least one of the CAEECC co-chairs.

-Document attendance and monitor participation in program design through meeting minutes, which shall be posted on an appropriate internet site.
+A designated CAEECC representative will take detailed meeting minutes, that provide details about each topic discussed, identifies each speaker, and monitors compliance with the Conflict of Interest Policy.
+The meeting minutes shall be posted on CAEECC’s internet site, www.caeecc.org, or any successor site.

-Participants by phone must identify themselves before speaking.
+All participants by phone or webinar must identify themselves by name and company affiliation, if any, before speaking.

-Subcommittee and working group meeting notes should attribute action proposals to specific participants.
+Meeting minutes should include a brief description of the content of each speaker’s comments.

-Allow participants to raise any perceived conflicts of interest to Program Administrator staff either at the CAEECC meeting or within [15] days thereof.
+Allow participants to raise any perceived conflicts of interest to CAEECC co-chairs, the meeting facilitator, or Energy Division Staff, either at the CAEECC meeting or within 15 days thereof.

-CAEECC meetings will be limited to high-level issues to minimize potential influence by Market Actors.
+CAEECC meetings will be limited to non-proprietary issues and topics that do not detail specific RFPs, criteria, evaluation, and other such matters to avoid potential influence by Market Actors.

 Business Plans should not contain information that is so specific that it could advantage Market Actors who contribute to their development.
 Examples of information that should not be included are listed in the “Business Plan Guidance Document” dated May 2, 2016, prepared by Commission Staff.